ansidev/cambridge-wotd/README.md

-# cambridge-wotd
+# Something of the day
-Cambridge Word of the day
+Something of the day